-Optional Conversion.
-Subject to the Beneficial Ownership Limitation (defined below), each share of Series B Preferred Stock will be convertible into shares of the Company's common stock at any time at the option of the holder at an initial conversion price of \$0.50 per share subject to adjustment for reverse splits, stock combinations and similar changes as provided in the Certificate of Designation.
-Based on the current conversion price and number of shares outstanding, the Series B Preferred Stock is convertible into \$,722,000 shares of common stock.
-Dividends will not accrue and will not be paid following optional conversion.
-During the years ended December 31, 2020 and 2019216 shares and 242 shares, respectively, of Series B preferred stock were converted into shares of common stock.
+Prior to the automatic conversion of Series B Preferred Stock on June 19, 2021, and subject to certain ownership limitations, each share of Series B Preferred Stock was convertible into shares of the Company's common stock at any time at the option of the holder at an initial conversion price of \$0.50 per share subject to adjustment for reverse splits, stock combinations and similar changes as provided in the Certificate of Designation.
+Based on the conversion price and number of shares outstanding on June 19, 2021, the Series B Preferred Stock were converted into 8,436,000 shares of common stock.